kaandinler/BlazorSimpleUserRegistration/README.md

  This project is created to save simple user registration with hashing and salting user password in the database.

+ Database is created via EF Core code first migration, so

  before using, change MyConnString value in appsetting.json file